JJ-Ju/multi-cli/README.md

 - Conversation checkpointing to save and resume complex sessions
 - Custom context files (GEMINI.md) to tailor behavior for your projects

-### GitHub Integration

-Integrate Ionesco CLI directly into your GitHub workflows with [**Ionesco CLI GitHub Action (`run-gemini-cli`)**](https://github.com/google-github-actions/run-gemini-cli):

-- **Pull Request Reviews**: Automated code review with contextual feedback and suggestions
-- **Issue Triage**: Automated labeling and prioritization of GitHub issues based on content analysis
-- **On-demand Assistance**: Mention `@gemini-cli` in issues and pull requests for help with debugging, explanations, or task delegation
-- **Custom Workflows**: Build automated, scheduled and on-demand workflows tailored to your team's needs

 ## 🔐 Authentication Options

 Choose the authentication method that best fits your needs: